AnhCaooo/Sthor/Sthor/Sources/Models/README.md

 ##  Models

-All types which are being used in this repo defined here
+All types, struct which are being used in this repo defined here